The Terms of Reference for the Committee can be viewed below or downloaded in either Word or pdf formats:

 a.
 Co-option of additional expertise can be made within budget (to the committee or to working groups of the committee), but co-opted members will not have voting rights and will not be entitled to membership fees.

 a.
 The Commission will appoint a Chair and a Deputy Chair or Chairs to the Committee.
 The Chair is expected to preside at every meeting of the Committee at which he or she is present, unless he or she appoints one of the Deputy Chairs to preside.

 b.
 The Chair of the Committee (or a Deputy Chair) is expected to attend regular meetings of all the Mortality Review Committees’ Chairs (“Chairs’ Meetings”) to ensure cooperation and integration across Committees wherever possible, and the best allocation of limited resources.

-- Management of Conflicts of Interest
+21. Managing Conflicts of Interest

 a.
 Members must perform their functions in good faith, honestly and impartially and avoid situations that might compromise their integrity or otherwise lead to conflicts of interest.
 Proper observation of these principles will protect the Committee and its members and will ensure that it retains public confidence.

 b.
 When members believe they have a potential conflict of interest on a subject that will prevent them from reaching an impartial decision or undertaking an activity consistent with the Committee’s functions, they must declare that conflict of interest and withdraw themselves from the discussion and/or activity.

 a.
 The maintenance of confidentiality is crucial to the functioning of the Committee.